aarticontractor/weather-dashboard/README.md

    I learned the following skills while doing this project:
 <br>
 - Java script basics (functions, arrays, for-loops, if-else, alerts, prompts, confirm, etc)
-- How to use the DAYJS library for date and time
+- How to use API's and call API using the API key
-- When to use the 'this' variable
-- How to use $ attribute instead of .addeventListener using JQUERY to capture data from an HTML element
+- How to create a webpage using Bootstrap styles and layouts and linking them to HTML elements.
 - How to store values in the local storage of the web browser
-- JQUERY UI, widgets and interactions with the HTML

 <br>